bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/README.md

 ## CONFIGURING THE EXTERNAL DNS
 In short, external DNS is a pod running in your EKS cluster which watches over all your ingresses.
 When it detects an ingress with a host specified, it automatically picks up the hostname as well as the endpoint and creates a record for that resource in Route53.
 If the host is changed or deleted, external DNS will reflect the change immediately in Route53.

-The next steps are two:
+The next steps are :

 Configuring the permissions to give access to Route53 Deploying the External DNS.
 ExternalDNS reads the ingresses DNS hostnames (website.bijubayarea.tk, echo1.bijubayarea.tk &